Ivanka Trump reportedly used private account to send hundreds of emails

 Mirijanian added that Trump did not "create a private server," nor did she delete or send classified emails — both clear references to former presidential candidate Hillary Clinton.

-The public records lawsuit cited by The Post was filed by American Oversight, a non-partisan ethics watchdog.
-In a post published Monday, the group said the emails were obtained after it filed records requests with five agencies on March 31, 2017 — the Departments of Commerce, Education, Labor, Treasury and the Small Business Administration — that sought messages from Ivanka Trump.
+The public records lawsuit cited by the Post was filed by American Oversight, a nonpartisan ethics watchdog.
+In a post published Monday, the group said the emails were obtained after it filed records requests with five agencies on March 31, 2017 — the Departments of Commerce, Education, Labor and Treasury and the Small Business Administration — that sought messages from Ivanka Trump.

 When the agencies didn’t provide them, American Oversight sued, according to their posting.